|A service of the U.S. National Library of Medicine®|

 Other components of the pyruvate dehydrogenase complex are also involved in pyruvate dehydrogenase deficiency.
-Mutations in the genes that provide instructions for E1 beta (the PDHB gene), the E2 enzyme (the DLAT gene), the E3 enzyme (the DLD gene), E3 binding protein (the PDHX gene), and pyruvate dehydrogenase phosphatase (the PDP1 gene) have been identified in people with this condition.
+Mutations in the genes that provide instructions for E1 beta (the PDHB gene), the E2 enzyme (the DLAT gene), E3 binding protein (the PDHX gene), and pyruvate dehydrogenase phosphatase (the PDP1 gene) have been identified in people with this condition.
 Although it is unclear how mutations in each of these genes affect the complex, reduced functioning of one component of the complex appears to impair the activity of the whole complex.
 As with PDHA1 gene mutations, changes in these other genes lead to a reduction of pyruvate dehydrogenase complex activity.

 How do people inherit pyruvate dehydrogenase deficiency?

 Pyruvate dehydrogenase deficiency can have different inheritance patterns.
 When the condition is caused by mutations in the PDHA1 gene, it is inherited in an X-linked recessive pattern.
 The PDHA1 gene is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-Usually in females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
+In females (who have two X chromosomes), a mutation would usually have to occur in both copies of the gene to cause the disorder.
 However, in pyruvate dehydrogenase deficiency, one altered copy of the PDHA1 gene is sufficient to cause the disorder, because the X chromosome with the normal copy of the PDHA1 gene is turned off through a process called X-inactivation.

 Early in embryonic development in females, one of the two X chromosomes is permanently inactivated in somatic cells (cells other than egg and sperm cells).
 X-inactivation ensures that females, like males, have only one active copy of the X chromosome in each body cell.
 Usually X-inactivation occurs randomly, such that each X chromosome is active in about half of the body cells.
 Sometimes X-inactivation is not random, and one X chromosome is active in more than half of cells.
 When X-inactivation does not occur randomly, it is called skewed X-inactivation.